Looking for expert guidance to design your

 1. Element of Design - Space

-If you are just beginning to consider home décor ideas, there are two important concepts of space you must familiarise yourself with – POSTIVE SPACE and NEGATIVE SPACE.
+If you are just beginning to consider home décor ideas, there are two important concepts of space you must familiarise yourself with – POSITIVE SPACE and NEGATIVE SPACE.

 • Positive space in interior design is all the space that is occupied by objects – think, furniture, floor lamps, plants, rugs and so on.